 Take the following factors into consideration:

-You should know that switching accounts are easier than ever before, and this can make a big difference if you choose wisely.
+Switching accounts is easier than ever before, and this can make a big difference if you choose wisely.

 How to Choose the Right Bank in Canada